Robert of Arbrissel: Veneration

 The accusation made against Robert by Geoffrey of Vendôme of extreme indiscretion in his choice of exceptional ascetic practices (see P.L., CLVII, 182) was the source of much controversy during the seventeenth and eighteenth centuries.
 Other evidence of eccentric actions on Robert's part and scandals among his mixed followers may have helped to give rise to these rumors.
 The Fontevrists did everything in their power to discredit the attacks on their founder.

 The accusatory letters of bishop Marbodius of Rennes and Geoffrey of Vendôme were without sufficient cause declared to be forgeries and the MS. Letter of Peter of Saumur was made away with, probably at the instigation of Jeanne Baptiste de Bourbon, Abbess of Fontevraud.
 This natural daughter of Henry IV of France applied to Pope Innocent X for the beatification of Robert, her request being supported by Louis XIV and Henrietta of England.
 In the event, Robert was never canonized, but he was beatified and so is venerated by the Catholic Church as "Blessed" and recorded as such in the current edition of the Roman Martyrology.
 In places where this has been authorized, he may be celebrated on February 25.

 The original recension of the Rule of Fontevraud no longer exists; the only surviving writing of Robert is his letter of exhortation to Ermengarde of Brittany.

 Legacy

 Robert of Arbrissel undoubtedly prepared the wave of convent foundations in the twelfth and thirteenth century.
-Many noble women would become nuns at Fontevraud Abbey and several Angevins royalties are interred in the abbey.
+Many noble women would become nuns at Fontevraud Abbey and several members of Angevin royalty are interred in the abbey.

-Robert's life and his foundation of an abbey where male monks where subject to a female abbess created repeated interest in his life over the centuries by historians and cultural scholars.
+Robert's life and his foundation of an abbey where male monks where subject to a female abbess has created repeated interest in his life over the centuries by historians and cultural scholars.
 He has been portrayed as proto-feminist, religious radical, ascetic or even an early fighter for class struggles on a mission to change the order of the world.